Screenshots may differ slightly depending on software version.

 To provide greater assurance of confirmation it makes sense to increase the sample size (n).
 The returns in terms of improving the prediction interval (PI) diminish as n increases.
 You can see this for yourself by trying different values of n in the Confirmation tab.
 Watch what happens to the PI—it approaches a limiting value. * Running six or so confirmation runs may be a reasonable compromise.

 As shown below, you can enter your confirmation runs.
-Design-Expert then calculates the mean for the actual results.
+The program then calculates the mean for the actual results.
 If this falls within the PI, you can press ahead to the next phase of your experimental program.
 Otherwise you must be wary.

 Statistical detail: For an infinite number of confirmation runs the PI converges to the confidence interval (CI) which is a function of the number (N) of runs in the original experiment.
 See the CI in the Point Prediction node.
 There you also find the tolerance interval (TI) calculated to contain a proportion (P) of the sampled population with a confidence (1-α).
 By default, the interval contains 99% of the sampled population with 95% confidence.
 Note that the 95% confidence interval on a mean will have the narrowest spread, with the 95% prediction interval for a single observation (given in the Confirmation node) being wider and the 95% TI which contains 99% of the population being the widest.
 The most rigorous interval, TI, is often required for setting manufacturing specifications, but most experimenters will settle for the PI as a way to ‘manage expectations.’
 Thus the Confirmation tool will be your best friend for moving forward.

 You’ve now viewed all the important outputs for analysis of factorials.
 We suggest you do a File, Save at this point to preserve your work.
-Design-Expert will save the model you created so the outputs can be quickly reproduced if necessary.
 Remember that if you want to write some comments on the file for future identification, you can click the Notes folder node at the top left of the tree structure at the left of your screen, then type in the description.
 It will be there to see when you re-open the file in the future.

 Now all that remains is to prepare and print the final reports.
 If you haven’t already done so, just click the appropriate icon(s) and/or buttons to bring the information back up on your screen, and click the print icon (or use the File, Print command).